 At Amey we are addressing these challenges head-on while working with Transport for Wales (TfW) to upgrade and enhance the Wales & Borders rail network.
 A major part of this work is electrification of the Core Valley Lines (CVL) linking Cardiff to the towns of Aberdare, Merthyr Tydfil, Treherbert, Rhymney and Coryton as part of the new South Wales Metro which, in line with the Welsh Government’s Well-being of Future Generations Act, is designed to put the long-term wellbeing of people and communities at the heart of all public investment decisions.

-Our solution for CVL was to embrace the concept of ‘discontinuous electrification’, a new way of approaching the challenge to maximise efficiency of the construction, and control costs, by avoiding the need to invest time and money needed for full overhead line electrification (OLE) installation along the complex CVL route.
+Our solution for CVL was to embrace the concept of ‘smart electrification’, a new way of approaching the challenge to maximise efficiency of the construction, and control costs, by avoiding the need to invest time and money needed for full overhead line electrification (OLE) installation along the complex CVL route.

 Essentially, we've adopted a smart electrification process on the Core Valley Lines.
 We have designed the trains to suit the network rather than the network to suit the trains.
 That means we have not electrified every inch of the railway.
 We've been smarter about how we've done that.